approov/quickstart-react-native/SECRETS-PROTECTION.md

 You can add up to 16 different secret values to be substituted in this way.

-If the secret value is provided on the header `<secret-header>` then it is necessary to notify the plugin that the header is subject to substitution.
+If the secret value is provided on the header `<secret-header>` then it is necessary to notify Approov that the header is subject to substitution.
 You do this by making the call once, after initialization:

 ```Javascript
 ApproovService.addSubstitutionHeader("<secret-header>", "");
 ```

-With this in place the Approov plugin should replace the `<secret-placeholder>` with the `<secret-value>` as required when the app passes attestation.
+With this in place Approov should replace the `<secret-placeholder>` with the `<secret-value>` as required when the app passes attestation.
 Since the mapping lookup is performed on the placeholder value you have the flexibility of providing different secrets on different API calls, even if they passed with the same header name.

 Since earlier released versions of the app may have already leaked the `<secret-value>`, you may wish to refresh the secret at some later point when any older version of the app is no longer in use.
 You can of course do this update over-the-air using Approov without any need to modify the app.

-If the secret value is provided as a parameter in a URL query string with the name `<secret-param>` then it is necessary to notify the plugin that the query parameter is subject to substitution.
+If the secret value is provided as a parameter in a URL query string with the name `<secret-param>` then it is necessary to notify Approov that the query parameter is subject to substitution.
 You do this by making the call once, after initialization:

 ```Javascript
 ApproovService.addSubstitutionQueryParam("<secret-param>");
 ```

-After this the Approov plugin should transform any instance of a URL such as `https://mydomain.com/endpoint?<secret-param>=<secret-placeholder>` into `https://mydomain.com/endpoint?<secret-param>=<secret-value>`, if the app passes attestation and there is a secure string with the name `<secret-placeholder>`.
+After this Approov should transform any instance of a URL such as `https://mydomain.com/endpoint?<secret-param>=<secret-placeholder>` into `https://mydomain.com/endpoint?<secret-param>=<secret-value>`, if the app passes attestation and there is a secure string with the name `<secret-placeholder>`.

 ## REGISTERING APPS
 In order for Approov to recognize the app as being valid it needs to be registered with the service.
 Rebuild your app and ensure the current directory is the top level of your app project to follow the instructions below.